makeabilitylab/physcomp/esp32/pot-fade.md

 {:toc}
 ---

-In this lesson, we'll learn how to use analog input on the ESP32 by building an potentiometer-based LED fader.
+In this lesson, we'll learn how to use analog input on the ESP32 by building a potentiometer-based LED fader.

 ![Animation of using a potentiometer to fade an LED on the ESP32](assets/movies/Huzzah32_PotFade-optimized.gif)